Restoring balance and building resilience across North Yorkshire and Teesside.

 #puttingpeoplebeforeprofits

 How would it be to have an hour or two where no one is making any demands of you?
 Where you can be exactly as you are without needing to meet anyone else’s expectations?
-An hour or two of turning your attention not to the list of things that forever needs doing but just to this moment with nature as your backdrop?
+An hour or two of turning your attention not to the list of things that forever needs doing but instead truly resting with this moment and with nature as your backdrop?

-With forest bathing we’re gently guided to tune in and engage the senses and to meet nature just as it is.
-We may discover that it is just as we are – perfectly imperfect, and feel the relief of that.
-Nature makes no demands that you get anything ‘right’ or have all the answers and neither do we.
-In forest bathing we make no demands at all – we simply offer gentle invitations to explore…
+With forest therapy (also known as forest bathing) we’re gently guided to tune in and engage the senses and to meet nature just as it is.
+We may discover that it is just as we are – perfectly imperfect – and be able to feel the relief of that.
+Nature makes no demands of us and there is nothing that you need to get ‘right’.
+In forest therapy we simply offer gentle invitations to explore…

 When we slow down in this way we give ourselves the opportunity to let nature IN and allow it to work its magic.